First, Let’s go over a few fun facts:

-Companies that blog have 97% more inbound links.
+Companies that blog receive 97% more inbound links.

 92% of companies who blog multiple times per day have acquired a customer from their blog.